Office bullying is a real epidemic. Learn how to spot it, its effects and what you can do to stop it.

 Workplace or office bullying refers to a type of unethical conduct, and is defined in a fairly specific manner: “harassing, offending, socially excluding someone or negatively affecting someone's work tasks… repeatedly and regularly.”

-Workplace bullying is mostly carried out by individuals in supervisory and/or managerial positions who abuse their power and inflict misery on their direct reports
+Workplace bullying is mostly carried out by individuals in supervisory and/or managerial positions who abuse their power and inflict misery on their direct reports.

-Below you can learn how to spot bullying behavior before it becomes an issue, understand the effects, and what you can do to address workplace bullying.
-Because nobody wants to be the next Lumbergh.
+Below you can learn how to spot bullying behavior before it becomes an issue, understand the effects, and what you can do to address workplace/office bullying.

 Deconstructing the Bullying Behavior